relaxbro/MyMovieList/README.md

 # MyMovieList

-Keep track of movies you have watched, and movies that you plan to watch.
+Keep track of movies you have watched and movies that you plan to watch.

 ## Current